Zum Inhalt springen

 Where?
 The small town of Zabljak is a ski resort in the winter and there are plenty of small supermarkets, shops and cafes in the area.

 Eat?
 Try home-cured pršut (similar to Italian prosciutto), river trout, roast lamb, artisan cheeses, and various gruels, such as kačamak (made from ground maize, potato and cheese).
-For snacks, bakeries sell freshly-baked filo-pastry pies, including burek (filled with minced meat) and zeljanica (filled with spinach and curd cheese), which locals pair with drinking yogurt.
+For snacks, bakeries sell freshly-baked filo pastry pies, including burek (filled with minced meat) and zeljanica (filled with spinach and curd cheese), which locals pair with drinking yogurt.
 Also popular are čevapi (minced meat rissoles) served in warm lepinja (pita bread) with ajvar (aubergine and red pepper relish).
 You can also find the classics like pizza and pasta dishes inspired by Venetian cuisine.

 Exploring the mountain on the Condor Baracchi